ben2c/Sinatra_Project/README.md

 # Medical Records (Sinatra_Project)

-A platform to access a database of medical records
+A platform to access a database of medical records for various doctors at Flatiron Hospital.

 ## Installation Guide